 MOTOR VEHICLE REGISTRATION

-(b) Designate an individual who shall be deemed responsible by the agency for certifying compliance with the requirements of this section and working with the department; and
+(ii) Designate an individual who shall be deemed responsible by the agency for certifying compliance with the requirements of this section and working with the department.

 (2) If the request for a special license plate is approved by the department, the following requirements, in addition to those set out in subsection (1) of this section, shall be met by September 1 prior to the next legislative session and prior to the issuance of any special license plates approved by the legislature.